Sorgrum/Syrup/README.md

           ]
       },
 ```
-  Rules are how you define your new syntax. variables capture arbitrary length things.
+  Rules are how you define your new syntax. variables capture strings of arbitrary length.
 You are adjusting the other syntax.
   You can also specify multiline rules.
   Here is another Java Example for printing.
 ```javascript